ETHIndia/website/README.md

 #### Gulp Tasks

-- `gulp` the default task that builds everything
+- `gulp` the default task that builds everything easily...
-- `gulp dev` browserSync opens the project in your default browser and live reloads when changes are made
+- `gulp dev` browserSync opens the project in your default browser and live reloads when changes are made that makes it a perfect website for perfect programers as it is very fast...
-- `gulp sass` compiles SCSS files into CSS
+- `gulp sass` compiles SCSS files into CSS easily ...
 - `gulp minify-css` minifies the compiled CSS file
 - `gulp minify-js` minifies the themes JS file
-- `gulp copy` copies dependencies from node_modules to the vendor directory
+- `gulp copy` copies dependencies from node_modules to the vendor directory without any trouble

 ## License